Why is annual influenza vaccination recommended for healthcare workers?

 Yes.
 Infected healthcare workers regularly transmit influenza to patients and are likely to be an important source of infection for patients in healthcare and residential care settings.

 Higher influenza vaccination levels among healthcare workers reduces the risk of influenza and influenza-complications among vulnerable patients.
-This is particularly relevant in settings such as aged-care homes as older residents are less likely to develop strong immune response to vaccines and are more likely to develop serious influenza-related complications.
 There have also been cases of influenza-related deaths in neonatal intensive care units and paediatric oncology wards following healthcare worker transmission.

 Even if you don't show symptoms of influenza you can transmit the virus to patients.
 Infected health adults are infectious from one day before symptoms develop and for five to seven days after becoming sick.